 Mount Etna Tours (do it yourself or not) – in a nutshell

-- the highest point of Mount Etna is around 3,329 meters (almost 11,000 foot) high.
+- the highest point of Mount Etna is around 3,329 meters (almost 11,000 feet) high.
 When you trek, if acclimatization to the altitude is a problem, just turn back.
-If you keep going up, you will not be going to improve, in fact, things can get worst.
+If you keep going up, you will not be going to improve, in fact, things can get worse.
 Typically you will not go to the highest point, so it should not be an issue

 - the highest point changes based on the latest eruption.
 Till two years ago the peak was on the north side of the volcano.
 Today it is on the south side.
 It can go up or down even 200 metres, based on the lava deposit/collapse.